w3f/Grants-Program/Chess-On-Chain.md

 ## Future Plans

-Become Parachain /Appchain with polkadot network, Expand chess Gaming with blockchain technology
+Become Parachain : Participate in auctions and and become parachain/Appchain with polkadot/kusama network, Expand chess Gaming with blockchain technology , continously hold competitions and bring more chess gamers to chessonchain

 ## Referral Program (optional)